-Parameter estimation, the inverse of the forward prediction problem, aims to estimate the physical parameters of the system, given the available system observations, which are most often noisy and limited.
-There are a variety of deterministic and statistical methods in the literature to estimate system parameters when the governing equations are known; see, e.g., \cite{Kaipio2005ParamEst, viana2021survey, Tarantola2005IP, Johnson1992, Banks2014, DRAM2006, LiuWest2001, Arnold2013, Evensen2009, Arnold2014, Arnold2023}.
+Parameter estimation, on the other hand, aims to estimate the physical parameters $\vec{\lambda}$ of the system in \eqref{eq:ODE} given the available system observations as well as knowledge of the forward model $\vec{f}$.
+There are a variety of deterministic and statistical methods in the literature used to estimate system parameters when the governing equations are known; see, e.g., \cite{Kaipio2005ParamEst, viana2021survey, Tarantola2005IP, Johnson1992, Banks2014, DRAM2006, LiuWest2001, Arnold2013, Evensen2009, Arnold2014, Arnold2023}.
 In the deep learning setting, some approaches use a neural network approximation for the physical parameters \cite{Tipireddy2022LMM,Gaskin2023Param} while others add the physical parameters to the neural network to be optimized along with the weights and biases \cite{Raissi2019PINN, Grimm2022SIR}.
-The parameter estimation problem can be viewed as the middle ground between the forward prediction and system identification problems: Here, we know the functional form of the governing equations but estimate the unknown physical parameters using ML with observed data from the system.

-Another related facet of SciML, termed {differentiable physics}, aims to improve numerical solvers by incorporating robust ML methods and differentiable programming \cite{Abadi2019DP, Julia2017, jax2018paper, jax2018github} into various modeling steps, particularly in areas with uncertainties or where traditional methods are computationally expensive \cite{physicsbasedlearning2022, Belbute-Peres2018DP, Ramsundar2021DP, Rackauckas2021UDE,Baydin2017AD}.
-As a prime example of this approach, neural ODEs combine neural networks with traditional numerical methods for ODEs to learn the underlying system dynamics \cite{NODE}.
-Neural ODEs have been applied to many problems including normalizing flows \cite{grathwohl2019NF}, image classification \cite{Zhang2019ANODE, Choromanski2020DE}, and learning dynamics from partially-observed systems \cite{Kidger2020NODE, DeBrouwer2019GRU-ODE, Churchill2023Missing}.
-Universal differential equations expand upon the neural ODE to define a universal framework for SciML that approximate unknown physics with a neural network \cite{Rackauckas2021UDE}.
-While both neural and universal ODEs seamlessly integrate neural network approximations into numerical solvers, the resulting approximations do not explicitly enforce physics-informed constraints in the loss function.
+For the parameter estimation problem, our goal is to approximate the states of the dynamical system in addition to the unknown physical parameters.